 or

-(This is a 170K JPEG file with explanations for the layman)
+(This has explanations for the layman)

-The contents of sinuses.com © 1999-2008 by Wellington S. Tichenor, M.D.
+The contents of sinuses.com © 1999-2016 by Wellington S. Tichenor, M.D.
 Reproduction for educational, not-for-profit purposes is permitted if this source is credited and the author of this website is notified of any reproduction for other than personal use.
 If used on the internet, a link would be appreciated.